day8/re-frame/docs/EPs/0002-ReframeInstances.md

 A re-frame app is defined collectively by its handlers.

 It is the many calls to registration functions like `reg-event-db` and `reg-sub` which "build up" an app, infusing it with behaviour and capability.

 So, if there are different `Frame` instances on the same page, how
 should handlers be "added into" one or more of them?

-This is easy enough if all `Frames` on the one page are instances of the same app - all `Frames` will share the same set of handlers.
+This is made easier if all `Frames` on the one page are instances of the same app - for example, if all the `Frames` were TodoMVC apps - because all `Frames` will share the same set of handlers.
+In this case, all the `Frames` can still use those handlers registered with a central "registrar".

-But the design is tricker when different `Frames` are for different apps - each instance needs a different set of handlers.
+But more design is reqired when the `Frames` are for different apps - each instance needs a different set of handlers.
 The handlers for one `Frame` should not be present in the other.
+Imagine that one app is TodoMVC and the other is a meme creator tool.
+Here, handlers have to be partitioned into independent collections, let's call them `packages`, and when we create a `Frame` we need to indicate which of these "packages" (collections of handlers) should be brought together.

 **Solution sketch #1**: registration calls (`reg-event-db`, etc) apply to a `Frame`.
 Either the current functions, like `reg-event-db`